The band of your bra seems to dig into your skin or is stretched to the limit.

 If your bra rides up at the back:

 The band size maybe too big.
 Try lifting your arms up to see if the band is tight enough.
 If it rides up you may need to tighten the hooks at the back or go down a band size.
-IE/ going from a 36 to a 34.
+For example going from a 36 to a 34.

 If you go down in the band size you may need to go up in the cup size.
 For example from a 36C to a 34D

 Your bra straps slip off your shoulders:

 You may try a bra with wider straps for more support or adjust the straps to fit tighter.